 The AMP-LTX Anti-Migration Plate is a lateral anti-migration plating system intended for screw fixation to the thoracolumbar spine.
-The AMP-LTX plate, bone screws, and center screw are manufactured from titanium alloy (Ti-6Al-4V ELI) per ASTM F136.
+The AMP-LTX plate, bone screws, and center screw are manufactured from titanium alloy (Ti-6AI-4V ELI) per ASTM F136.
 The instruments in this system are intended for use in surgical procedures.
-AMP-LTX is not intended for standalone use and must be used with the CalibrateTM LTX Interbody System or Calibrate NanoTec LTX Interbody System to provide integrated fixation in addition to supplemental fixation.
-Reference the Calibrate LTX Interbody System or Calibrate NanoTec LTX Interbody System Instructions for Use for additional information pertinent to the interbody system.
+AMP-LTX is not intended for standalone use and must be used with the Calibrate[TM] LTX Interbody System to provide integrated fixation in addition to supplemental fixation.
+Reference the Calibrate LTX Interbody System Instructions for Use for additional information pertinent to the interbody system.